itsmng/itsm-lxc/README.md

 # ITSM-NG LXC template

 LXC is a userspace interface for the Linux kernel containment features.
-Through a powerful API and simple tools, it lets Linux users easily create and manage system or application containers.
+Through a powerful API and simple tools.
+It lets Linux users easily create and manage system or application containers.

 You will find more information at this link : [LXC > Introduction](https://linuxcontainers.org/lxc/introduction/)